m-makara/vite-plugin-tree-shake-panda-css/README.md

   plugins: [
     //...other plugins
     treeShakePandaCss({
-      entryPath: "./src/main.tsx", //Path to your project entry point
-      //root -- optional.
-Path to your projects root.
-Defaults to config root
       //envName -- optional.
 Name of the environment variable where the resolved dependencies are.
 Defaults to __TREE_SHAKE_PANDA_DEPENDENCIES__
     }),
   ],